-- Key Definitions: NACCAS' 2021 (data) Annual Report is derived from a single cohort of students those scheduled to graduate in 2021.
-NACCAS' graduation, placement and licensure definitions are provided below: - ✓ Graduation Rate: Based on all students scheduled to graduate from their program in 2021.
-Of those students scheduled to graduate in 2021, the percentage that actually graduated before November 30, 2022.
+• Key Definitions: NACCAS' 2022 (data) Annual Report is derived from a single cohort of students - those scheduled to graduate in 2022.
+NACCAS' graduation, placement and licensure definitions are provided below:

+- ✓ Graduation Rate: Based on all students scheduled to graduate from their program in 2022.
+Of those students scheduled to graduate in 2022, the percentage that actually graduated before November 30, 2023.
 Note: The scheduled graduation date is a student's most recent contract end date (i.e., the contract end date after all leaves of absence, schedule changes, re-enrollments and other contract changes have been accounted for).
-Graduate: A student who has completed all applicable academic and non-academic requirements, as defined by the institution's graduation policy. - ✓ Placement Rate: Of those graduates from the graduation cohort who are eligible for placement, the percentage who were placed prior to November 30, 2022.
-Eligible for Placement: A graduate from the graduation cohort is considered eligible for placement unless they meet one of the five exemptions detailed below: - a.
+Graduate: A student who has completed all applicable academic and non-academic requirements, as defined by the institution's graduation policy. - ✓ Placement Rate: Of those graduates from the graduation cohort who are eligible for placement, the percentage who were placed prior to November 30, 2023.
+Eligible for Placement: A graduate from the graduation cohort is considered eligible for placement unless they meet one of the five exemptions detailed below or are not legally authorized to practice (do not have a license to practice). a.
 The graduate is deceased - b.
 The graduate had a permanent or indefinite disability - c.
-The graduate was deployed for military service/duty - d.
+The graduate or graduate's spouse was deployed and / or relocated for military service/duty - d.
 The graduate becomes incarcerated within six (6) months of completion of the program. - e.
-The graduate studied under a student visa and is ineligible for employment in the U.S. - f.
-The graduate continued his/her education at an institution under the same ownership (note: the new program must be a NACCAS-approved program and the institution under the same ownership must be NACCAS-accredited). - f.
+The graduate studied under a student visa and is ineligible for employment in the U.S.

+f.
+The graduate continued his/her education at an institution under the same ownership (note: the new program must be a NACCAS-approved program and the institution under the same ownership must be NACCAS-accredited).

+f.
 Additionally, applicable COVID-19 Exemptions, and Restricted Variances.